iamadamhair/HRV-Biofeedback/README.md

 HRV Biofeedback application for use with the Empatica E4.
 Should still provide breathing timing even without connecting an E4 to the device.
+Information on the Empatica E4 API can be found [here](http://developer.empatica.com).